CleanCut/rusty_engine/tutorial/src/15-init.md

 # Engine Initialization

-Rusty Engine has a prelude which you should import all of in your `main.rs`:
+Rusty Engine has a prelude which you should import in `main.rs`:

 ```rust,ignore
 use rusty_engine::prelude::*;